Kyle-Ericson/Kindo-Clone/README.md

 A simple game about outsmarting your enemy.

 ## About
 This game was developed for a school project using Node.js and ActionScript3.
 The goal is to learn how to send packets from server to client using various compression techniques.
+The game itself is a clone of another game, [Kindo](http://www.kindogame.fr/presskit/).

 ## Protocol
 v0.0.1